hartmannsyg/blog/source/_posts/2023/09-21-seccon-quals.md

         print("timeout")
 ```

-You can insert any Rust program and the goal is to steal a flag in the comment of the inserted source code.
+You can insert any Rust program, and the goal is to steal a flag in the comment in the inserted source code.

 ```python
 print(":)" if proc.returncode == 0 else ":(")
 ```
-By this line, you can get information about whether the compilation by `rustc` is successful or not.
+At this line, you can get information about whether the compilation by `rustc` is successful or not.

 ### Solution